In China, Michelle Obama to stay firmly in 'mom in chief' mode

 Former first ladies Laura Bush and Hillary Clinton used their time in the international spotlight to forcefully elevate tough questions about human rights abroad.

-In 1995, Hillary Clinton, wife of former President Bill Clinton, criticised China's human rights record in a speech at a United Nations conference in Beijing.
+In 1995, Hillary Clinton, wife of former President Bill Clinton, criticized China's human rights record in a speech at a United Nations conference in Beijing.

 But it is unlikely that Michelle Obama, a Harvard-educated lawyer, will follow in their path.